dwrobel/flatcam/README.md

 =================================================

+8.02.2019

+- when shortcut keys 1, 2, 3 (tab selection) are activated, if the splitter left side (the notebook) is hidden it will be mae visible
+- changed the menu entry Toggle Grid name to Toggle Grid Snap

 7.02.2019

 - in Paint Tool, when painting single polygon, when clicking on canvas for the polygon there is no longer a selection of the entire object